jensmeindertsma/jensmeindertsma/README.md

   - 🚂 Train traveling

 - 🏗️ What am I working on?

-  - ⛵ Building a deployment platform
-  - 🧪 Pwning more HackTheBox labs
+  - 🧪 Competing in Capture the Flag events on HackTheBox (see my website for my writeups!)
   - 📸 Building an digital library to store my trainspotting pictures
+  - 👨‍💻 Full stack web application development with React and JavaScript!
   - 🎅🏻 Completing all of the Advent of Code challenges
+  - ⛵ Building a deployment platform in Rust